 This section tells the readers about the product(s) and service(s) that the company plans to sell.
 It is the best opportunity to tell the readers about key selling features of products and services, and competitive advantages.

 4. Industry Overview

-This section talks about commercial viability of a business.
+This section talks about the commercial viability of a business.
 It throws light on the industry size and past and future growth trends in the industry of operation.
-This section also talks about customer behaviours and buying patterns of a specific product or service.
+This section also talks about customer behaviors and buying patterns of a specific product or service.